-It’s frustrating when you want to get something done but can’t seem to do it.
-Body doubling, a tool largely popularized within the online ADHD community, may be able to help.
+When you want to get something done, but can’t seem to do it, “body doubling” may be able to help.

-Although it is a method that many people with ADHD use to combat executive dysfunction, body doubling can be of use for virtually anyone who struggles with procrastination, regardless of the cause.
+Although body doubling is a method popularized within the ADHD community, it can be of use for virtually anyone who struggles with procrastination, regardless of the cause.

 What is body doubling?

 In practice, body doubling is largely what it sounds like.
-To “body double” refers to the act of initiating or following through with a task with another person by your side to make it easier.
+To “body double” refers to the act of completing a task with another person by your side– to make it easier.

-It’s not necessarily about having someone there for accountability, though that is beneficial for some and could pair with body doubling.
+It’s not necessarily about having someone there for accountability.
+(Though that is beneficial for some people, and could pair with body doubling.)

 Why try body doubling?

-First, since body doubling is often used and talked about among people with ADHD (Attention-Deficit/Hyperactivity Disorder) who are struggling with executive dysfunction, let’s talk a little bit about executive dysfunction.
+Since body doubling is often used and talked about among people with ADHD (Attention-Deficit/Hyperactivity Disorder), let’s talk a little bit about executive dysfunction.

 How to body double

-All of that said, you don’t have to have another person with you physically to be a body double for each other.
+However, body doubling doesn’t have to be in-person: you don’t have to have another person with you physically to be a body double for each other.
 You can also body double virtually.
 Virtual body doubling can be done over phone, video chat, or through other creative means.
-Here are some ideas:
+Here are some ideas…

-- Call a friend and complete a task while on the phone.
+- Calling a friend and completing a task while on the phone

-- Listen to a shared playlist together while you work and check in before and after the task is done.
+- Listening to a shared playlist together while you work, checking in before and after the task is done

-- Get on video chat and complete a task together.
+- Getting on video chat and completing a task together

-If it doesn’t work – or if you need more help with procrastination – don’t fret.
-There are other tools one can use to aid with procrastination, and it varies from person to person.
-Sometimes, getting to the root of why you procrastinate can also be valuable, especially if it’s an ongoing theme, if it causes notable emotional distress, or if it puts a strain on your life and commitments.
+If body doubling doesn’t help you (or doesn’t help enough), don’t fret.
+There are other tools one can use to aid with procrastination, and the best choices may vary from person to person.
+Sometimes, getting to the root of why you procrastinate can help.

 Why do we procrastinate?